apragacz/django-rest-registration/CONTRIBUTING.md

 f(x)  # pylint: disable=<errorcode>
 ```

-There are several linting tools which Django-REST-Registration uses
+There are several code check tools which Django-REST-Registration uses
 to ensure code quality:

 *   [flake8][flake8] (with additional plugins)
 *   [isort][isort] (used as flake8 plugin)
 *   [pylint][pylint]
+*   [mypy][mypy]

 With your repository set up, you can activate virtualenv:

     source .venv/bin/activate

-And run the linters:
+And run the checks:

-    ./scripts/run_linters.sh
+    make check

 You can run linters separately:

-    flake8
+    make flake8
-    ./scripts/run_pylint.sh
+    make mypy
+    make pylint
+    make check_docs

+In addition there is package check as well, which builds the package
+and performs checks on it:

+    make check_package

 ### Testing

 With your repository set up, and virtualenv activated, you can run the tests:

-    ./scripts/run_tests.sh
+    make test

-`run_tests.sh` is just a wrapper around [py.test][pytest] so you can pass
+`make test` is just a wrapper around [py.test][pytest] so you can pass
-any argument / option you would pass to the py.test executable.
+any argument / option you would pass to the py.test executable with
+the `ARGS` variable.
+For instance:

+    make test ARGS="-v --cov --cov-report xml"

+Or you call pytest directly:

+    py.test -v --cov --cov-report xml

 ### Running against multiple environments